 If you are a high school student taking AP courses, you may be eligible to receive university credit.

-Lakehead University is the university of choice for First Nations, Métis and Inuit learners.
+We are the university of choice for First Nations, Métis and Inuit students.
 At Lakehead, we know the transition to university is a significant one.
-In order to ease the transition into university-level studies, Lakehead is proud to offer 2 access programs designed to provide a bridge to an undergraduate degree in an academically, socially and culturally supportive environment.
+To ease the transition into university-level studies, we are proud to offer 2 access programs that provide a bridge to an undergraduate degree in an academically, socially and culturally supportive environment.

 These preparatory programs are a unique blend of courses that assist Indigenous students with maintaining their heritage while furthering their education.
-The programs offered include the Native Access Program and Native Nurses Entry Program.
+The programs include the Indigenous Transition Year Program and Native Nurses Entry Program.

 - Indigenous Transition Year Program,

 - Indigenous STEM Access Program and